eyal-wow-addons/ArenaQuickJoin/README.md

 ## Overview:

-This tiny addon tackles a frequent problem associated with macros similar to this `/click ConquestJoinButton`, preventing inadvertent entry into the Solo Shuffle queue or any other rated option available by making sure the correct arena option is selected according to group size.
+This tiny addon tackles a frequent problem associated with macros similar to this `/click ConquestJoinButton`, preventing inadvertent entry into the Solo Shuffle queue or any other rated bracket available by making sure the correct bracket is selected according to group size.
 It streamlines the Arena/RBG match joining process, thereby improving the overall gaming experience.

 **Please note that the button only appears when you're at maximum level.**

 ## Features:

 - **Draggable Button:** Easily move the button around by holding the Shift modifier.
-- **Quick Access:** Open the "Rated" arena frame by holding the Control modifier and the "Quick Match" frame by holding the Alt modifier.
+- **Quick Access:** Open the Rated tab by holding the Ctrl modifier and the Quick Match tab by holding the Alt modifier.
 - **Combat and Instances:** The button grays out during combat and remains hidden inside instances.

 ## Known Issue: